Callen-Fisher/Callen-Fisher.github.io/_pages/cv.md

 * Lecturer: 2019 to present
   * Stellenbosch University
-  * Promoted to Senior Lecturer in Jan 2022
+  * Promoted to Senior Lecturer in January 2022

 Awarded Funding Grants
 ======